Libr-AI/fairlib/README.md

 # *fairlib*

-[*fairlib*](https://github.com/HanXudong/fairlib) is a Python framework for assessing and improving classification fairness.
+[*fairlib*](https://github.com/HanXudong/fairlib) is a Python framework for assessing and improving fairness.
 Built-in algorithms can be applied to text inputs, structured inputs, and image inputs.

 The *fairlib* package includes metrics for fairness evaluation, [algorithms for bias mitigation](https://hanxudong.github.io/fairlib/supported_bias_mitigation_algorithms.html), and functions for analysis.